konfig-dev/konfig/generator/konfig-integration-tests/sdks/swift-snaptrade/swift/docs/AccountInformationAPI.md

 let userId = "userId_example" // String |
 let userSecret = "userSecret_example" // String |
-let brokerageAuthorizations = "brokerageAuthorizations_example" // String | Optional.
+let brokerageAuthorizations = UUID().uuidString // String | Optional.
 Comma seperated list of authorization IDs (only use if filtering is needed on one or more authorizations). (optional)

 // List all accounts for the user, plus balances, positions, and orders for each account.
 AccountInformationAPI.getAllUserHoldings(userId: userId, userSecret: userSecret, brokerageAuthorizations: brokerageAuthorizations) { (response, error) in